The Missing Cross to Purity

 and then he receives honor from them, and the vain glory they give to him;

-but they who are sealed with the spirit of promise,
+but those who are sealed with the spirit of promise,

 have their Father's mark in their foreheads;